FX International Payments

 The initiatives are taking place against a backdrop of rapid fintech growth.
 There are thousands of fintech startups worldwide, and many have attracted substantial venture funding; a report from KPMG and CB Insights found that global fintech funding reached $19.1 billion in 2015.1

-Though many experts agree that the OCC’s move could encourage innovation, some warned that implementing inadequate regulation might weaken consumer protection and even harm small businesses by allowing practices such as predatory lending.7
+Though many experts agree that the OCC’s move could encourage innovation, some warned that implementing inadequate regulation might weaken consumer protection and even harm small businesses by allowing practices such as predatory lending.5

-One U.K. innovation is the “regulatory sandbox”, which allows firms to test new financial services in a live environment with real customers, without first obtaining full authorisation to offer the services commercially.
-The FCA accepts applicant firms based on criteria such as innovativeness, suitability for the U.K. market, and market readiness; it issues a limited, tailored authorisation for the purposes of sandbox testing.
+One U.K. innovation is the “regulatory sandbox,” which allows firms to test new financial services in a live environment with real customers, without first obtaining full authorization to offer the services commercially.
+The FCA accepts applicant firms based on criteria such as innovativeness, suitability for the U.K. market, and market readiness; it issues a limited, tailored authorization for the purposes of sandbox testing.
 The first batch of applicants, accepted in 2016, includes an international online payments solution and a retail payments system based on blockchain technology.9

 The EU has also begun an effort to encourage fintech innovation across Europe, establishing a Financial Technology Task Force in 2016.
 10